jamestejada/playlist/README.md

 # The Playlist Helper

-The purpose of this program is the help make playlist for ENCO DAD easier for CapRadio employees.
+The purpose of this program is the help make playlist editing for ENCO DAD easier for CapRadio employees.
 Current Features include:

 - Creating a spreadsheet Database of all cuts in Library (from DAD XML file)
 - Creating a spreadsheet representation of a playlist